mtntruong/LRT-HDR/README.md

     doi={10.1109/TIP.2022.3201708}
 }
 ```
-or ICIP version for low-rank matrix completion
+or if you prefer the low-rank matrix completion algorithm
 ```
 @inproceedings{Mai2021,
     author={Mai, Truong Thanh Nhat and Lam, Edmund Y. and Lee, Chul},